Australia 17 min

 How do I get paid as an independent contractor in Australia?

 As a contractor, receiving and accessing your payments is crucial.
 Employees get paid automatically through payroll, but independent contractors have to invoice their clients.
-This can be tedious and time-consuming, as you need to send invoices to each client (often at different times of the month), and then collect payment in the client’s preferred payment method.
+This can be tedious and time-consuming.
+You need to send invoices to each client (often at different times of the month), and then collect payment in the client’s preferred payment method.

 Some of the common ways you can collect payments include: